Pepper Lunch in a Rice Cooker

 By Kyrié the Foodié Back to Recipes

-If you’re a fan of Japanese cuisine, you’ve probably heard of Pepper Lunch, a popular fast-food chain known for its sizzling hotplates of meat, vegetables, and rice.
+If you’ve been to Japan, you’ve probably heard of Pepper Lunch.
+It’ s a popular fast-casual chain known for its sizzling hotplates of meat, vegetables, and rice.
+They also have locations all over the world!

-Pepper Lunch is renowned for its DIY (Do It Yourself) style of dining where customers cook their meals to their preferred level of doneness.
-The meals are served on a patented electromagnetic plate that heats up to 500 degrees Fahrenheit, ensuring the food stays hot and continues to cook right at the table.
+Pepper Lunch is renowned for its DIY style of dining where customers cook their prepped meals.
+The dishes are served on a super hot plate, ensuring the food stays hot and continues to cook right at the table.
+Their most popular dish being rice, corn, sliced beef, and a thick slab of butter served with their iconic Pepper Lunch sauce.

 But what if you could recreate this delicious dish at home with minimal effort?
 Using a rice cooker, you can easily make a delicious Japanese Pepper Lunch that’s both convenient and tasty.